Which local museums to explore this winter

 308 Congress Street in Boston, MA

 Your family could probably spend a full day at the Boston Children’s Museum learning and exploring the three floors of hands-on fun.
 There are exhibits for all ages, including the littlest ones, that will stimulate the senses and pique their curiosities.
-There are also special programs that happen throughout the week, including: Music & Movement Wednesdays and Messy Monday.
+There are also special programs that happen throughout the week, including: Music & Movement on Wednesdays and Sundays.
 A trip to Boston could get a little expensive, so keep an eye out for discounts on tickets through your local library or take advantage of TJX Fridays (tickets are $1 per person on Fridays from 5-9 p.m.)

 Billings Farm and Museum